 Google advertises your load balancer's IP address from points of presence associated with the forwarding rule's region.
 The load balancer uses a regional external IP address.

 You can configure backends in the same region as the forwarding rule.
-The process documented here still applies, but GFEs only direct requests to healthy backends in that one region.
+The process documented here still applies, but the load balancer only directs requests to healthy backends in that one region.

 Request distribution process:

 - The forwarding rule's external IP address is advertised by edge routers at the borders of Google's network.
-Each advertisement lists a next hop to a Layer 3/4 load balancing system (Maglev) as close to the user as possible.
+Each advertisement lists a next hop to a Layer 3/4 load balancing system (Maglev).

 - The Maglev systems route traffic to a first-layer Google Front End (GFE).
 The first-layer GFE terminates TLS if required and then routes traffic to second-layer GFEs according to this process: